Our2020View/Our2020View.github.io/ammeter.md

 Over the course of a long time troubleshooting a tank heater snag that came out of the factory, here is what I learned about the tank heater circuit:

 1 - The tank heater switch is powered from the circuit associated with the water pump.
-It does not directly turn on the heaters, and the light simply indicates that the switch has changed positions.
+(Yes ... the water pump.)
+The switch does not directly turn on the heaters, and the light simply indicates that the switch has changed positions.
 The switch operates a relay, located in the wetbay in our View, which in turn closes a contact to allow electricity from the actual tank heater circuit to flow to the pads.

 2 – The relay uses a little bit of power when it is in use (.5 amps), whether or not the pads are actually energized.